Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 ### Observability

-Istio generates detailed telemtry and can send those to information panels, such as Grafana, Jager, or Prometheus.
+Istio generates detailed telemetry and can send those to information panels, such as Grafana, Jaeger, or Prometheus.

 <img src="./res/Service%20Mesh/image-20240327091204247.png" alt="image-20240327091204247" style="zoom:40%;" />